Mikejo5000/vsts-docs-pr/release-notes/2017/sep-15-team-services.md

 ### Gulp, Yarn, and more support authenticated feeds

-It's currently easy to work with authenticated npm feeds (in Package Management or external registries like npm Enterprise and Artifactory) if you're using the npm task, but more difficult if you're using a task runner like Gulp or an alternate npm client like Yarn.
-With this deployment, we've added a new 'npm Authenticate' build task that will add credentials to your .npmrc so that subsequent tasks can use authenticated feeds successfully.
+It’s currently easy to work with authenticated npm feeds (in Package Management or external registries like npm Enterprise and Artifactory) if you’re using the npm task, but more difficult if you’re using a task runner like Gulp or an alternate npm client like Yarn.
+With this deployment, we’ve added a new **npm Authenticate** build task that will add credentials to your .npmrc so that subsequent tasks can use authenticated feeds successfully.

 <img src="_img/09_15_06.png"; alt="Auth feeds" style="border:1px solid Silver; display: block; margin: auto;" />

 ### Package feed default permissions now include Project Administrators

 Currently, creating a feed sets the creating user as the only feed owner, which can cause administration challenges in large organizations if that user switches teams or leaves the organization.
-To remove this single point of failure, creating a feed now uses the user's current project context to get the Project Administrators group and make it an owner of the feed as well.
+To remove this single point of failure, creating a feed now uses the user’s current project context to get the **Project Administrators** group and make it an owner of the feed as well.
 As with any permission, you can remove this group and further customize feed permissions using the feed settings dialog.

 ## Reporting

-The Burndown and Burnup Widgets are now available for those who have installed the [Analytics Extension](https://marketplace.visualstudio.com/items?itemName=ms.vss-analytics) on their Visual Studio Team Services (VSTS) accounts.
+The **Burndown** and **Burnup**widgets are now available for those who have installed the [Analytics Extension](https://marketplace.visualstudio.com/items?itemName=ms.vss-analytics) on their Visual Studio Team Services (VSTS) accounts.

-The Burndown widget lets you display a burndown across multiple teams and multiple sprints.
+The **Burndown** widget lets you display a burndown across multiple teams and multiple sprints.
 You can use it to create a release burndown, a bug burndown, or a burndown on just about any scope of work over any time period.
 You can even create a burndown that spans team projects!

-The Burndown widget helps you answer the question: Will we complete this project on time?
+The **Burndown** widget helps you answer the question: Will we complete this project on time?

 To help you answer that question, it provides these features: